Dynamics-Adaptive Continual Reinforcement Learning via Progressive Contextualization: Proposed Method

 First of all, we rewrite the original loss function of REINFORCE in \eqref{eq:goal_of_PG} with the context label variable $z_t^\ast$ as

 where $\theta_{z_t^\ast}=\{\theta_\mathcal{S}, \theta_{\mathcal{H},z_t^\ast}\}$ and $\pi_{\theta_{z_t^\ast}}$ is the policy corresponding to the context associated with the current task $M_t$.

-As a representative of model compression, knowledge distillation can work well for encouraging the outputs of one network to approximate the outputs of another \cite{gou2021knowledge,wang2021knowledge}.
-In DaCoRL, we use it as a regularization term in the probability distribution estimation of actions to preserve the previously learned policies.
-To construct the distillation regularization term, we regard the policy network from in the last time period as the teacher network, expressed as $\pi_{\theta^-}$, and the current policy network to be trained as the student network, expressed as $\pi_{\theta}$.
-We use the Kullback-Leibler (KL) divergence to constrain the difference between the policies corresponding to the two networks.
+For possible interference among tasks, we adopt the knowledge distillation technique to construct a regularization term in the probability distribution estimation of actions, to preserve the previously learned policies.
+Specifically, we regard the policy network from in the last time period as the teacher network, expressed as $\pi_{\theta^-}$, and the current policy network to be trained as the student network, denoted by $\pi_{\theta}$.
+Then, Kullback-Leibler divergence is used to constrain the difference between this two networks' policies.
 Thus, the distillation loss of the output head for context $k$ is defined as

 where $\theta_k=\{\theta_\mathcal{S}, \theta_{\mathcal{H},k}\}$.
 In the $t^{\rm th}$ time period, considering all $K_t$ output heads in the policy network, the distillation loss term sums up as

 where $\theta=\{\theta_\mathcal{S}, \{\theta_{\mathcal{H},k}\}_{k=1}^{K_t}\}$ denotes the set of all weights of the policy network.